Pazze di me: Plot

-While delivering pizza to the house of a woman named Giulia and her boyfriend Paolo, he walks in on a heated argument.
+While delivering pizza to the house of a woman named Giulia and her boyfriend Paolo, he walks in on a heated argument between the couple.
 Giulia ends up leaving Paolo for Andrea, but to avoid losing yet another girlfriend over his difficult family, Andrea claims to be an orphan.
 After several near-encounters with his family, he is eventually unmasked.
 Giulia forgives him and is introduced to his family.
 As Giulia and Andrea spend time at a spa, they discover that Veronica has started an affair with a married man no other than Giulia's father.
 Nonetheless, Giulia's parents celebrate their wedding anniversary, to which they invite Andrea's entire family.
 After Andrea's sisters ruin the party, Giulia demands that Andrea decide between her and her family.
 Andrea declares to his family that he is leaving, packs his bags and heads for Giulia's home.
 But after an unexpected encounter with his father, who does not even recognize his own son, he decides to “fix” his family before leaving for good.
-He encourages Federica's assistant (and potential father of the child she is expecting) to make a move towards her, and does the same to the concierge of the condominium, who has long held feelings for Vittoria but never had the courage to make a move.
-He provokes an argument between Veronica and Riccardo, causing the two to break up and making Veronica to realize Riccardo was never interested in a serious relationship with her.
+He encourages Federica's assistant (and potential father of the child she is expecting) to make a move towards her, and does the same to the concierge of the condominium, who has long held feelings for Vittoria but never had the courage to express them.
+He provokes an argument between Veronica and Riccardo, causing the two to break up and making Veronica realize Riccardo was never interested in a serious relationship with her.
 By showing Beatrice some childhood movies, he makes her realize how she has alienated other people from childhood on.
 After a harmonic family Christmas, he returns for Giulia, only to find that Paolo has since moved back in with her.
 He goes on to live on his own, and one day bumps into Roberta in a supermarket.
 The two decide to give it another try.
 Just then Andrea gets another call from his mother, but he puts the phone into a crate of lemons and walks off with Roberta.

-As the end credits roll, Andrea's phone receives several text messages from his family, announcing new disasters: Matilde hit a cop with her electric wheelchair and escaped, Federica has forgotten her baby at the supermarket (right after the message arrives, a loudspeaker announcement about an abandoned baby is heard in the background), Beatrice announces suicide after discovering a white hair, Veronica has fallen in love with Roberta's father, Andrea's father has returned to the family.
+As the end credits roll, Andrea's phone receives several text messages from his family, announcing new disasters: Matilde hit a cop with her mobility scooter and escaped, Federica has forgotten her baby at the supermarket (right after the message arrives, a loudspeaker announcement about an abandoned baby is heard in the background), Beatrice announces suicide after discovering a white hair, Veronica has fallen in love with Roberta's father, Andrea's father has returned to the family.